pivotal/blog/content/post/test-driven-development-for-data-science.md

 | D   | 2 | 4 |
 | E   | 3 | 5 |

 This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where the goal is to find hidden structure in the data.
 Real life examples can be found in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
 In reality, our data is much larger.
-For example we’ve dealt with datasets where we had more than a hundred features or millions od observations.
+For example we’ve dealt with datasets where we had more than a hundred features or millions of observations.
 In order to address such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
 [Spark](http://spark.apache.org/) is good for solving big data problems and supports Python, R, Scala and Java.
 For this example we will use PySpark, Spark’s Python API.

 **Exploration Phase**

 In the exploration phase we don’t test drive our code.
 We aim to find the right algorithm to solve our problem.
-We will use Jupyter notebook to play around with the data (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).[K-means](https://en.wikipedia.org/wiki/K-means_clustering) could be an appropriate solution for the given dataset.
+We will use Jupyter notebook to play around with the data (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).
+In our case, [K-means](https://en.wikipedia.org/wiki/K-means_clustering) could be an appropriate solution for the given dataset.
 The core idea of k-means is to classify a given data set through a number of predefined clusters (assume k clusters) through a number of simple rules (usually minimizing the total-intra cluster variance).

 {{< responsive-figure src="/images/jupyter-notebook-clustering-pyspark.png" class="center" >}}
 <p align="center">
-  Figure 1: Jupyter notebook
+  Figure 1: Jupyter notebook of our clustering example with PySpark
 </p>

 Figure 2 depicts that k-means did a great job in separating our dataset.
 Clustering was fairly easy in this case due to the few data points and variables.
 In real life choosing the optimal k becomes less obvious because of more observations and/or features.
 Also k-means might not always be the best choice.
 We have to figure out which [clustering algotithm](http://scikit-learn.org/stable/modules/clustering.html#clustering) is best for a given data set.
 In this case, k-means seems to be a good choice.